ChengIC/Software-Engineering/Algorithms/README.md

 # Algorithms (minimalist version)
-- Repository for documenting self-learning algorithms.
+- Repository for self-learning algorithms with **minimalistic roadmap**.
 - Roadmap is referred from [Algorithms 4th Edition](https://algs4.cs.princeton.edu/home/) by Robert Sedgewick and Kevin Wayne.
 - Coding practices are referred from [Leetcode](https://leetcode.com/) and [HackerRank](https://www.hackerrank.com/).